anish1024/Angular/README.md

-# Angular
+# Angular2
-This contains all my angular projects
+This contains all my angular2 projects.